felipegirotti/GYG/README.md

-# GYG

 ## Overview
 Given the provided API endpoint containing product availabilities, please write a CLI PHP script that retrieves the product_ids of the products that are available to be booked given a period of time and the requested number of travellers.

 The script should accept 4 command line arguments: